jlapeyre/Symata.jl/README.md

 ##### Depth

-Depth(expr) gives the maximum number of indicies required to specify any part of expr, plus 1.
+Depth(expr) gives the maximum number of indices required to specify any part of expr, plus 1.